Olympic cyclist Lizzie Armitstead's sexism comments 'brave'

 The 27-year-old, who also lives in Otley, said: "I am very interested in the men's sport, I absolutely love watching it but I would love it to be the same in the women's sport.

-"The women's race is as exciting as most men's races at the Olympics."'Determined and courageous'
+"The women's race is as exciting as most men's races at the Olympics."

 Mr Armitstead said now, while women's racing was at the forefront of people's minds, was the perfect time for the issue of sexism to be raised.